All Episodes

 Oh, that's the Elizabeth Warren guy.

-I mean, the president has not been shy, he's not been saying this behind closed doors.
+I mean, the president has not been shy.

 This is out in the open.

-The only modern Western democracy that I can think of that said anything close to this is the Third Reich, uh, Nazi Germany.
+The only modern Western democracy that I can think of that said anything close to this is the Third Reich, Nazi Germany.

 Well, Jesus Christ, of course he's racist.

-He's been racist from day one before day one, when he was questioning whether Barack Obama was born in the United States.
+He's been racist from day one before day one when he was questioning whether Barack Obama was born in the United States.

-And and we are reaping right now what he has sown and what his supporters in Congress have sown.
+And we are reaping right now what he has sown and what his supporters in Congress have sown.

 We have to put a stop to it.